 Treating ankle sprain

 To get the best results after an ankle sprain, you need to start immediately you get the injury.
 The simplest way to remember the procedure is by memorizing the word RICE.
-This stands for getting a rest, applying ice on the injury, compressing the ankle, and elevating the leg.
+This stands for getting rest, applying ice on the injury, compressing the ankle, and elevating the leg.

 After an injury, the tissues around the ankle needs time to heal.
 When you take a rest, you will be preventing further injury and reduce the stress on the injured tissues.
 For severe injuries, you should consider using a crutch or walking stick to ease off the pressure on the injured ankle.

 Ice has been used for a long time to reduce swelling and ease the pain on an injured part.
 Apply the ice as soon as you get the injury since most of the inflammation does develop immediately after an injury.
-Apply ice in the form of frozen peas, ice pack or crushed ice cubes to ensure a speedy recovery.
-Do not directly place ice on the skin as it can cause ice burn.
+Apply ice in the form of frozen peas, an ice pack, or crushed ice cubes to ensure a speedy recovery.
+Do not directly place ice on the skin as it can cause an ice burn.

 Elastic tubular bandages can help compress an injured ankle.
 It will prevent inflammation and further injuries in case you have to continue walking on the injured leg.
 Place it from the base of the toe and extend it all the way to your shin to provide maximum support.
 It must not be too tight and should be taken off at night to allow your skin to breathe free.

 Place the leg at an elevation above your heart to help control the swelling.
 This will assist the body to reabsorb the fluids that have leaked into the tissues around the injury, therefore, minimizing the swelling.
 Simply lie on a couch or bed and prop the leg on a pillow or chair to keep it higher than the heart for this to work.